xarray-contrib/xarray.dev/src/posts/dask-detrending/index.md

 [`GroupBy.map`](https://docs.xarray.dev/en/stable/generated/xarray.core.groupby.DatasetGroupBy.map.html) lets you apply a User Defined Function (UDF) that accepts and returns Xarray objects.
 The UDF will receive an Xarray object (either a Dataset or a DataArray) containing Dask arrays corresponding to one single group.
-[`Groupby.reduce`](https://docs.xarray.dev/en/stable/generated/xarray.core.groupby.DatasetGroupBy.reduce.html) is quite similar in that it applies a UDF, but in this case the UDF will receive the underlying Dask arrays, _not_ xarray objects.
+[`Groupby.reduce`](https://docs.xarray.dev/en/stable/generated/xarray.core.groupby.DatasetGroupBy.reduce.html) is quite similar in that it applies a UDF, but in this case the UDF will receive the underlying Dask arrays, _not_ Xarray objects.

 ## The Application